cmaes: A Simple yet Practical Python Library for CMA-ES

 To ensure \textbfit{simplicity}, our primary focus has been on achieving high code readability in the implementation.
-Although the code is not included in this paper due to space limitations, renowned evolution strategy libraries such as evojax~\cite{tang2022evojax} and evosax~\cite{lange2023evosax} are inspired by our implementation.\footnote{\url{https://github.com/google/evojax/blob/67c90e1/evojax/algo/cma_jax.py\#L4-L6} and \url{https://github.com/RobertTLange/evosax/blob/67b361/evosax/strategies/cma_es.py\#L97-L99}} This demonstrates the readability of our code and then its value for educational purposes.
-Our library has introduced animated visualizations (Section~\ref{sec:vis}) that facilitates more an intuitive understanding of the behavior.
+Although the code is not included in this paper due to space limitations, renowned evolution strategy libraries such as evojax~\cite{tang2022evojax} and evosax~\cite{lange2023evosax} are inspired by our implementation.\footnote{\url{https://github.com/google/evojax/blob/67c90e1/evojax/algo/cma_jax.py\#L4-L6} and \url{https://github.com/RobertTLange/evosax/blob/67b361/evosax/strategies/cma_es.py\#L97-L99}} This demonstrates the readability of our code and its value for educational purposes.
+Our library has introduced animated visualizations (Section~\ref{sec:vis}) that facilitate a more intuitive understanding of the behavior.
 In addition to the simplicity of the code itself, our APIs are also simple and easy-to-use, which will be presented in Section~\ref{sec:getting_started}.
-To further be able to continuously keep the software quality, we have introduced continuous integration services (Section~\ref{sec:ci}) and unexpected error identification testing via Fuzzing (Section~\ref{sec:fuzzing}).
+To continuously maintain the software quality, we have implemented fuzz testing to identify unexpected errors (Section~\ref{sec:fuzzing}).

-To enhance \textbfit{practicality}, our library has implemented three methods that are highly relevant in practical scenarios.
+To enhance \textbfit{practicality}, our library implements four methods that are highly relevant in practical scenarios.
 The first method is for solving difficult problems such as multimodal and noisy issues \emph{without} the need for expensive hyperparameter tuning.
 The second method is a transfer learning that accelerates CMA-ES by utilizing previous optimization results.
-The third method is for handling mixed-integer variables rather than only continuous variables.
+The third method is for handling mixed-variable domains, including integer and categorical variables rather than only continuous variables.
+The fourth method is a multi-objective optimizer that supports mixed-variable domains.
 The details are explained in Section~\ref{sec:recent}.
-To our knowledge, these methods have not yet been implemented into other evolution strategy libraries.
+To the best of our knowledge, these methods have not yet been implemented in other evolution strategy libraries.
 Therefore, their presence in our library represents a distinctive feature.
-Importantly, these methods are generalizations of CMA-ES outlined in Section~\ref{sec:bg}, and then do not require changes to the original CMA-ES implementation.
+Importantly, these methods are generalizations of CMA-ES outlined in Section~\ref{sec:bg}, and thus do not require changes to the original CMA-ES implementation.
 Consequently, our library retains its simplicity.
 The API has also been designed for maximum simplicity, as will be detailed in Section~\ref{sec:recent}.